anibrata/NKHER/assignment7/assignment7.md

 a = FILTER a by ($0 is not null) AND ($1 is not null) AND ($2 is not null) AND ($3 is not null);

-b = FOREACH a GENERATE ToDate(date,'EEE MMM d HH:mm:ss Z yyyy') AS date,userId,text,tweetId;
+b = FOREACH a GENERATE ToDate(date,'EEE MMM d HH:mm:ss Z yyyy', 'GMT') AS date,userId,text,tweetId;

 c = foreach b {